ForkBombWindows/Fork-Bombs/README.md

 - Use at your own Risk!
 - Better you dont use it at your PC!
 - Only for Windows
 + All exe without HIGH RISK in name can executed by your self!
+(Not included jet so dont execute at your own PC)
 ```